Which countries are on the UK red list? - KESQ

 Red list arrivals dodging quarantine face steep fines.

-From October 11, England is set to remove 47 countries from the red list, leaving only seven red destinations: Colombia, Dominican Republic, Ecuador, Haiti, Panama, Peru and Venezuela.
-Scotland, Wales and Northern Ireland have yet to announce if they will follow suit.
+On October 11, England, Scotland, Wales and Northern Ireland removed 47 countries from the previously-lengthy red list, leaving only seven red destinations: Colombia, Dominican Republic, Ecuador, Haiti, Panama, Peru and Venezuela.

 Travel industry response